datagrok-ai/public/help/transform/add-new-column-test.md

 1. Add constant value to *"Formula"* field (PI, E, LN2, LN10, etc.)

-* Values ​​of new column are calculated depending on values ​​of entered constants
+* Values of new column are calculated depending on values of entered constants

 1. Use math functions in  *"Formula"* field (Abs(), Acos(), Min(), Max(), Log(), etc.)

-* Values ​​of new column are calculated depending on entered funtions
+* Values of new column are calculated depending on entered funtions

 1. Add columns of different types.
-Use different combinations of column types and entered values ​​in formula.
+Use different combinations of column types and entered values in formula.

-1. Remove some values ​​from each type of column.
+1. Remove some values from each type of column.
 Use columns containing empty cells in *"Formula"* field

 * For math operations with empty cells, they must remain empty in new column